-This Bi-State Action Plan Progress Report for 2017 will summarize project accomplishments, sage-grouse monitoring (lek survey), ongoing research and monitoring activities including habitat use, demographic rates and translocation success (Parker Meadow), vegetation monitoring and livestock grazing assessments.
+This Bi-State Action Plan Progress Report for 2017 will summarize project accomplishments, sagegrouse monitoring (lek surveys), ongoing research and monitoring activities including habitat use, demographic rates and translocation success (Parker Meadow), vegetation monitoring and livestock grazing assessments.
 These activities often build upon work completed during previous years and some represent portions of larger implementation efforts.

-During 2017, agencies and project partners addressed various threat associated with conifer encroachment, wildfire, infrastructure, wild horses, livestock management and invasive weeds.
-Contract and fire crews completed 10,781 acres of pinyon and juniper removal within the scope of twelve projects.
-These projects took place in the Bodie Hills, Desert Creek, Mount Grant, Pine Nut and South Mono Population Management Units (PMUs).
-Maintenance of past conifer projects was also implemented across 3,100 acres within the Desert Creek and Pine Nut PMUs.
-Approximately 210 acres of wildfire restoration was also conducted in the South Mono PMU in 2017.
+During 2017, agencies and project partners addressed various threats associated with conifer encroachment, wildfire, infrastructure, wild horses, livestock management and invasive weeds.
+Crews completed 10,781 acres of pinyon and juniper removal within the scope of twelve projects in the Bodie Hills, Desert Creek, Mount Grant, Pine Nut and South Mono Population Management Units (PMUs).
+Maintenance of past conifer projects was implemented across 3,100 acres within the Desert Creek and Pine Nut PMUs and approximately 210 acres of wildfire restoration was conducted in the South Mono PMU in 2017.
 Within the Bodie Hills, an estimated 4.63 miles of fencing was marked to help reduce mortality.
-Habitat enhancement was also provided by the maintenance of 14 exclosures that encompass approximately 362 acres.
-Invasive and noxious weed control was implemented on 224 acres within the Bodie Hills, Mount Grant, South Mono and Pine Nut PMUs and inventory of noxious weeds was completed on an additional 1,447 acres.
+Habitat enhancement was provided by the maintenance of 14 exclosures that encompass approximately 362 acres.
+Invasive and noxious weed control was implemented on 224 acres within the Bodie Hills, Mount Grant, South Mono and Pine Nut PMUs and an inventory of noxious weeds was completed on an additional 1,447 acres.
 In addition to these habitat improvement projects, there were a number of accomplishments that helped support the Bi-State sage-grouse conservation effort.
 Some highlights include:

-- Finalization of the Inyo National Forest Land and Resource Management Plan; - Translocation of sage-grouse into Parker Meadows to augment the existing population; - Development of three peer reviewed and edited publications; and - Development of the bistatesagegrouse.com website
+- Finalization of the Inyo National Forest Land and Resource Management Plan; - Translocation of sage-grouse into Parker Meadows to augment the existing population; - Development of three peer reviewed and edited publications; and - Development of the bistatesagegrouse.com website.

 Lek monitoring was conducted across all PMUs within the Bi-State in 2017.
 In Mono County, which contains the core of the Bi-State sage-grouse population (within the Bodie Hills and Long Valley portion of the South Mono PMU) total sage-grouse male attendance declined by 21.7% from 2016.
-The decrease was most likely attributed to declines in males counted in the Bodie Hills (down approximately 31 percent from 2016) where personnel were challenged by access due to snow accumulations during a strong winter that occurred in 2016-2017.
+The decrease was most likely attributed to declines in males counted in the Bodie Hills (down approximately 31 percent from 2016) where personnel had limited access due to heavy snow accumulation during the 2016-2017 winter.
 An approximate 2% decline was exhibited in the Nevada portion of the Bi-State population from a subset of leks consistently counted.
-Average male attendance in the Desert Creek population actually showed a modest increase of 5.5% whereas the Mount Grant population declined by 19% from 2016.
-The effects of drought that occurred from 2011-2015 along with a record setting winter during 2016-2017 have likely had effects on annual survival, nest survival and brood survival that are ultimately reflected in lek counts.
+Average male attendance in the Desert Creek population showed a modest increase of 5.5%; whereas the Mount Grant population declined by 19% from 2016.
+The effects of drought that occurred from 2011-2015 along with a record-setting winter during 2016-2017 have likely effected annual survival, nest survival and brood survival rates that are ultimately reflected in lek counts.